websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 Tool: Bnd-4.3.0.201909301554
 ```

 Bnd propagated all the headers from the `bnd.bnd` file and added more headers and details.
-For example, the  exported `com.acme.k8s2` package has the the default package version `1.0.0`.
+For example, the  exported `com.acme.k8s2` package has the default package version `1.0.0`.

 ## Conclusion